ADD / ADHD Treatment

-Moran Family Counseling is here to assist you in developing better time management skills, learn how to better limit distractions, and manage emotional reactions in response to perceived criticism.
-Oftentimes it is viewed that medication is the only way to treat ADD/ADHD.
-While medication has been proven to be highly effective, working with a therapist simultaneously can assist you with developing the necessary skills that support the medication’s effectiveness.
+Moran Family Counseling is here to assist you in developing better skills to deal with your ADD/ADHD, such as time management skills, learning how to better limit distractions, and managing emotional reactions in response to perceived criticism.
+Oftentimes it is viewed that medication is the only option for ADD/ADHD treatment.
+While medication has been proven to be highly effective, simultaneously working with a skilled ADD/ADHD therapist can assist you with developing the necessary skills that support the medication’s effectiveness.

-Typically, what you can expect in a session with your therapist is for the therapist to gather important information related to your background to help us better understand who you are and what your experiences have been.
+Typically, what you can expect in a session with your therapist is for them to gather important information related to your background to help us better understand who you are and what your experiences have been.

 Next, we set realistic goals together.
 We like to work with you as a team to collaborate on simple, measurable goals that will ultimately set you up for success and more life satisfaction.

 This would be the time for you to tell your therapist that you want to be less forgetful at work, have better control over your emotional reactions, or even complete tasks in a timely manner.